Or: Web Developers Are From Mars, You Are From Venus

 You can then get fancy if the idea has legs.

-How to choose a web developer
+How to choose a developer

 1. Choose someone who speaks your language